benhmoore/Argon/README.md

 ```
 *The first parameter is an object containing the property 'url', this is the url referring to cenny.php on your server.*

-   *All data stored, transfered, and retrieved with Cenny is object based, so instead of storing "hello world", it should
+   *All data stored, transferred, and retrieved with Cenny is object based, so instead of storing "hello world", it should
    be stored as {name: "hello world"}.*

 Anyways, from here, let's set some data to our backend.
 ```javascript
    backend.set({sky: 'is high.'});
 ```
-*This method connects to cenny.php and saves the data.*

 Yay!
 Now let's retrieve that data.
 ```javascript